iPhone 13 is Overheating While Charging? Fix now!

 - 9. Turn off Location Services: Some apps may require you to switch on location for accurate rendering of services.
 You will have a fair idea of which devices these are.
 So, limit the usage of Location when you're using the services only.
 With the recent privacy issues being raised, you can only help protect yourself by turning off location tracking.

 If you find that your iPhone 13 is still overheating, giving you slow performance, and depleting your battery.
 If you have also attempted many or all of these software troubleshooting solutions, your device may have a hardware problem.
+We recommend you go to Apple Customer Center to have a check.

 As a proud owner of an iPhone 13, you expect the best quality for your product.
 This can mean examining the different reasons why the overheating while charging issue occurs.
 Understanding why something happens can help you situate yourself in ways that prevent it from happening again.
 Hope the solutions to iPhone 13 overheating while charging help you.